 Searching for an REO / Short Sale Buyer's Agent

 In soft or falling real estate markets, many buyer's agents find the bulk of sales comprise of bank-owned homes and short sales.
-If you can find a busy buyer's agent (not an agent who closes 3 or 4 deals a year), most likely this agent will represent a lot of REO and short sale buyers.
-Here are ways to find an REO / short sale buyer's agent:
+If you can find a busy buyer's agent (not an agent who closes three or four deals a year), most likely this agent will represent a lot of REO and short sale buyers.
+Here are ways to find an REO/short sale buyer's agent:

 - Referral from friends, co-workers, or family: Chances are someone you know has recently purchased a home.
 Ask for a referral to their agent, then call to inquire about REO and short sale experience.
 Short sale referral agents who don't negotiate bank-owned or short sale transactions generally know which agents do.